Boot-Hacker/Network-Scanner/README.md

 # Network-Scanner

-This is a basic network scanning tool which is used for to know how many ip's are connected with this network.
+This is a basic network scanning tool which we can use to know how many ip's are connected with this network.